Huge crowd attends municipal center work session in Oscoda

 “That building was designed back then for the fire department we had back then,” he said, pointing out that this was when there was a 24/7, full-time fire department on the former Wurtsmith Air Force Base (WAFB).

 “They were bigger than we were, they had the best equipment, they had the best tools,” he continued.
-“So we didn’t need a lot of room there.”
+“So we didn’t need a lot of room there.
+We helped them, they helped us, it all worked out.”

-However, in 1992 when WAFB was no longer an active base, the OTFD ended up taking on more responsibility – and equipment.
+However, MacGregor said that in 1992 when WAFB was no longer an active base, the OTFD ended up taking on more responsibility – and equipment.
 This meant that the OTFD now needed trucks to accommodate the Jaws of Life, equipment to respond to plane crashes and more.

 Also in reference to the current building – which is adjoined to town hall and the Oscoda Township Police Department (OTPD) – he said there are issues with traffic.
 It can be difficult enough to navigate on a regular day, but this becomes especially challenging on busy, summer weekends.